fnayre/fnayre.github.io/_posts/2018-12-15-csv-parser.md

 Next, we define records, remember the definition was

-- a collection of fields separated by commas'
+> a collection of fields separated by commas

 ```js
 const record = field.sepBy(comma);